marco671/freecodecampguam.github.io/bootcamp.md

 (https://inventwithpython.com/pygame/chapters/)

-* Some topics we should probably be familiar/comfortable with before the bootcamp:
+Some topics we should probably be familiar/comfortable with before the bootcamp:

 * Object Oriented Programming
 * A game loop
 * Making rudimentary physics
 * Time and movement - Velocity
 * Interacting with graphics libraries
 * Tranformations
 * Understanding placement and movement in the game world
 * Events?
 (Async?)
 * States?
 Menus, event screens
 * Event loops and Vectors

 #### Misc ideas

 * Go through curriculum and distill it
-* have slides about fundamental concepts that we go through interactively at set points in time?
+* have slides about fundamental concepts that we go through with user interation at set points in time?
     * flow of execution
     * variables
     * conditionals (logic?)